jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/15-jobs-inflation-rate-cuts-federal-reserve-01137840.md

 ---
-layout: content
+layout: post
 title: >-
   Jobs and Inflation Data Tell Us Rate Cuts Will Continue, but More Slowly
 date: 2024-11-29 12:48 -0500
 author:
 tags: ['Federal Reserve', 'The Economy']
+description: >-
-description: Unemployment is ticking up, but slowly, without widespread layoffs.
+  Unemployment is ticking up, but slowly, without widespread layoffs.
 And inflation is proving stubborn on the way to 2%.
 The wild card: Trump tariffs.
 ---